ThomasDeutsch/flowcards/README.md

 ## flowcards
-flow based state-management for JavaScript/TypeScript.
+flow based modeling for JavaScript & TypeScript.

-flowcards enables state-management code to be modularized by use-case.
+What is flow based modeling?
-This enables the code to be directly related to the requirements and tests.
+In contrast to the object-oriented approach, where behaviour is described by the reactivity of different objects, in a flow based approach, the behaviour is described as an inter-object flow.

 For example this Requirement (Scenario)

-Scenario: user is able to search for products
+###user is able to search for products
 Given: the user has selected a category
 When: the user entered a search-string that is longer than 3 characters
 And: the user starts a search